ahxmeds/thyroidiomics/README.md

 </p>

 <p align="justify">
 The objective of this study was to develop an automated pipeline that enhances thyroid disease classification using thyroid scintigraphy images, aiming to decrease assessment time and increase diagnostic accuracy.
-Anterior thyroid scintigraphy images from 2,643 patients were collected and categorized into diffuse goiter (DG), multinodal goiter (MNG), and thyroiditis (TH) based on clinical reports, and then segmented by an expert.
-A Residual UNet (ResUNet) model was trained to perform auto-segmentation.
-Radiomics features were extracted from both physician's (scenario 1) and ResUNet segmentations (scenario 2), followed by omitting highly correlated features using Spearman's correlation, and feature selection using Recursive Feature Elimination (RFE) with eXtreme Gradient Boosting (XGBoost) as the core.
+Anterior thyroid scintigraphy images from 2,643 patients from nine centers were collected and categorized into multinodal goiter (MNG), thyroiditis (TH), and diffuse goiter (DG), based on clinical reports, and then segmented by an expert.
+A Residual UNet (ResUNet) model was trained to perform auto-segmentation [1].
+Radiomics features were extracted from both physician's (scenario 1) and ResUNet segmentations (scenario 2), followed by omitting highly correlated features using Spearman's correlation, and feature selection using Recursive Feature Elimination (RFE) with eXtreme Gradient Boosting (XGBoost) as the core [2].
 All models were trained under leave-one-center-out cross-validation (LOCOCV) scheme, where nine instances of algorithms was iteratively trained and validated on data from eight centers and tested on the ninth for both scenarios separately.
 </p>

 ### Segmentation and classification performance